 - Has abnormal laboratory values considered clinically significant as defined by the protocol

-- Any medical condition that might interfere with the evaluation of lumbar spine BMD, such as severe scoliosis or spinal fusion.
+- Any medical condition that might interfere with the evaluation of LS BMD, such as severe scoliosis or spinal fusion.

 - Participant has previous or ongoing medical condition, medical history, physical findings or laboratory abnormalities that could affect safety, make it unlikely that treatment and follow-up will be correctly completed or impair the assessment of study results, in the opinion of the investigator